Extended Troop Trips

-An extended trip, more than 2 nights and/or is out of New England and Upstate New York (New York City is always an extended trip)
+More than 2 nights and/or is out of New England and Upstate New York.
+New York City is always an extended trip.

-- Start by reading the Extended Troop Trip Guidelines.
+- Start by reading the Extended Trip Guidelines.

-- Submit form to: Girl Leadership Experience Team, Bedford Service Center
+- Submit forms to Debbie King, Girl Leadership Experience Team, Bedford Service Center.

-Note: If your group is planning long-term, more than a year out, for a trip, and wants to keep money in your account for this purpose, simply fill out the Preliminary Extended Trip Permission Form as soon as you know you plan to travel and earn funds.
+Note: If your group is planning long-term (more than a year out) for a trip, and wants to keep money in your account for this purpose, simply fill out the Preliminary Extended Trip Permission Form as soon as you know you plan to travel and earn funds.

 Stuff to Know

-Whether you want to spend a few nights in the White Mountains, visit Savannah and the Birthplace of Girl Scouting, or really get adventurous and head to a different country, here is some stuff you need to know!
+Whether you want to spend a few nights in the White Mountains, visit Savannah and the Birthplace of Girl Scouting, or really get adventurous and head to a different country, there are basics to consider.

 First, travel is expensive!
 You may need to earn more money.
 In order to do any additional money-earning activities for your trip, you must participate in the Council-sponsored Cookie Sale Program and also have a trip form on file at the Bedford Service Center.

-Hostelling International USA, Eastern New England Council (ENEC)
+Hostelling International USA, Eastern New England Council (HI-ENEC)

 Scouting and hostelling are American traditions that go hand in hand.
 Since the 1930s, Hostelling International USA has provided Girl Scouts with opportunities for travel through educational, cultural, and recreational programs that build life skills and promote global understanding.
 Together, HI-USA and GSUSA are helping girls enjoy the wonders of the world through travel in a safe and fun atmosphere.